rodneylab/open-source-favicon-generation/README.md

 brew install inkscape optipng scour
 ```

+Once you have the apps installed, just run the script:
 ```bash
 sh optimised-favicon-generator.sh input-svg-file.svg
 ```

+This creates the optimised favicon files:
+- `apple-touch-icon.png`
+- `favicon.ico`
+- `icon.svg`
+- `icon-192.png`
+- `icon-512.png`

+which are the <a aria-label="Read about favicon files for modern browsers" href="https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs">five favicon files needed for wide support in legacy and modern browsers</a>.
+More details in the post mentioned above.

 Feel free to jump into the [Rodney Lab matrix chat room](https://matrix.to/#/%23rodney:matrix.org).